A rainy Saturday turns into a snowy Sunday

-A Winter Storm Watch is in effect for our Sunday over extreme northern portions of our area.
+A Winter Storm Watch is in effect for our Sunday over northern portions of our area.

 This is going to be an interesting weekend across our area with the chances for some mixed precipitation on our Sunday.
 All of this will be due to a frontal system that will move into our area on Saturday and linger in our area into our Sunday.